Table of Contents

 The business organizations in the private sector above differ in the extent of the owner’s responsibilities to operations and financial and legal obligations.
 Each has advantages and disadvantages.

-Alright, let’s discuss it one by one.
+Alright, let’s discuss each one individually.
 For the last two, I combined both in one subheading: limited companies.

 Sole proprietorship